 Smart Cities – anyone who has seen the Smart Cities episode of Utopia will be equally amused.
-But here is is the officers’ recommendation which seems quite straight forward to anyone who doesn’t know much about technology.
+But the officers’ recommendation seems quite straight forward (to anyone who doesn’t know much about technology!).

 Anyone who does know a thing or two about cyber-security and free wi-fi might have other views.
 And ‘number plate recognition cameras’ in place of someone checking a number plate on a database, does make me wonder.